 The OutSystems.AI Chatbot component consists of the user interface Blocks, a webhook module, and sample logic.
 When you install the component, you can:

-- Use the Chatbot Block to create a user interface for the chatbot.
-This is a drag and drop out-of-box solution that should fit most use cases.
+- Create a user interface for the chatbot with the Chatbot Block.
+This is a drag-and-drop solution that should fit most use cases.

 - Create your user interface while using existing data structures and logic.
 This is useful when you want a full control over the user interface design.